-More specifically, the project partners will aim to:
+More specifically, the project partners delivered:

-- provide a framework to design and assess cropping systems including biomass crops whilst delivering a list of sustainable candidate systems with optimal properties for high-performance supply chains.
+- a framework to design and assess cropping systems including biomass crops whilst delivering a list of sustainable candidate systems with optimal properties for high-performance supply chains.

 - Databank including benchmarks of energy crop productions